 - 1. Stop the engine.
-Wait for all moving parts to stop. - 2.
-Pull any material out of the chipper hopper and shredder hopper.
-Check that nothing is jammed or wedged between the input opening and the rotor. - Pull any material out of the discharge hood.
-Use a stick to poke any jammed material loose.
-Make sure the discharge chute is clear. - 4.
+Wait for all moving parts to stop. - Pull any material out of the chipper hopper and shredder hopper.
+Be sure all the material is out, and nothing is jammed or wedged between the input opening and the rotor. - 3.
+Pull any material out of the discharge hood.
+Use a stick to poke any material loose jammed into the discharge hood.
+Do not allow anything to remain in this area. - 4.
 Try restarting to see if the jam is cleared.